AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-b-computation-of-taxable-income/part-ii-items-specifically-included-in-gross-income/sec-72.md

 #### Amendment of Subsection (t)(2) ####

-ub.
+Pub.
 L. 117–328, div.
 T, title I, §115(a), (c), Dec.
 29, 2022, 136 Stat.
 5296, 5297, provided that, applicable to distributions made after Dec.
 31, 2023, subsection (t)(2) of this section is amended by adding at the end the following new subparagraph:

 #### *"(I) Distributions for certain emergency expenses* ####